sapusmedia/Sapus-Tongue/README.md

 - You can use the source code for your own game.
 - You can use as much or as little source code as you want.
-- But you are NOT allowed to use any of its assets
+- But you are NOT allowed most of its assets (graphics, sounds, icons, etc.) for commercial purposes.
+If in doubt, read the LICENSE_Assets.txt file.

 ## Disclaimer ##